nehaljwani/team.exiv2.org/book/IMaEA.md

 Please be aware that there are two ways in which IFDs can occur in the file.
 They can be an embedded TIFF which is complete with the `II*_LengthOffset` or `MM_*LengthOffset` 12-byte header followed the IFD.
 Or the IFD can be in the file without the header.  printIFD() knows that the date tags such as GpsTag and ExifTag are IFDs and calls printIFD().
 For the embedded TIFF (such as Exif), printIFD() creates a TiffImage and calls TimeImage->printStructure() which validates the header and parses the data with IFDprint().

+One other matter to understand is that although the Tiff Specification expects the IFD to end with a next offset == 0, Sony (and other) maker notes don't provide that.
+The IFD is a single directory of 12 byte tags.

 [TOC](#TOC)

 <div id="8-6">